EXPERT COMMENT LAST UPDATED : 02 NOVEMBER 2018

 Next time you watch those fireworks, think of all those villains and heroes who, whether out of a sense of justice, a personal ambition, a wish to destroy, or simply a desire to control, became part of history.

-Dr Lily Hamourtziadou, Lecturer in Criminology and Security Studies and Jonathan Jackson, Teaching Fellow in Criminology, School of Social Sciences, Birmingham City University
+Dr Lily Hamourtziadou, Lecturer in Criminology and Jonathan Jackson, Teaching Fellow in Criminology, School of Social Sciences, Birmingham City University